-“Jewelry, especially beaded jewelry, has symbolism and meaning.
+“jewellery, especially beaded jewellery, has symbolism and meaning.
 It means different things to different people, and throughout history, it has been more than just wearable art.”
 Anon.

 I also love to work on large-scale delicate and intricate handmade wearable contemporary pieces that are more theatrical.
 The humble glass bugle bead is an element that supports the exploration of geometrical patterns and structures.